-This quart milk bottle from Nick’s Dairy is another purchase on eBay for the Historical Museum’s collection.
+This quart milk bottle from Nick’s Dairy was a purchase on eBay for the Historical Museum’s collection.
 Dairyman Nicholas Sorich was born in 1892 in what was then Austria and today is Croatia.
 He and his wife Genevieve were the operators of Nick’s Dairy in San Anselmo at the end of San Francisco Boulevard and in Sausalito in the late 1930s.
 In 1945, the Soriches purchased the equipment and dairy herd of the Spagnoli’s San Anselmo Dairy, also at the end of San Francisco Blvd.
 The following year they purchased the buildings and 89 acres from the Spagnolis.
 Nick’s Dairy was renamed So-Rich Dairy in 1950.

 The San Rafael Daily Independent Journal described the modern operation in September 1952: